xenon-middleware/xenon/doc/userguide/userguide_src.md

 In Addition, the "EXAMPLES.md" file explains how to compile and run the Xenon examples.

+Xenon uses the gradle build automation tool.
+Use `./gradlew tasks` to list all available tasks,

 ## Build

 Xenon library can be built with: